History of antisemitism in the United States: Late 19th century

+Late 19th-century antisemitic media

+The late 19th century in the United States saw a rise in antisemitic media that reflected and amplified public anxieties about Jewish immigration and economic influence.
+One notable example is an 1892 caricature "Their New Jerusalem" published in Judge magazine, which portrays Jewish immigrants and established Jewish businessmen as threats to American economic stability and cultural values.
+The central figure, a wealthy Jewish man carrying a scroll labeled "Perseverance and Industry," stands amid a bustling New York street dominated by Jewish-owned businesses, while established American families are depicted heading westward in apparent flight.
+This image serves as a vivid illustration of how antisemitic tropes, such as Jewish economic dominance and cultural displacement, permeated late 19th-century American society.
+Americans, who were influenced by European antisemitic tropes and stereotypes, such as the greedy "moneylender" as such tropes were widely visible in Europe, as seen in books such as the Gentile Tales and Blood Libel.
+Such depictions shaped societal attitudes, fueling nativist and exclusionary sentiments during a period of significant immigration.

 Immigration from Eastern Europe

 Between 1881 and 1920, approximately 3 million Ashkenazi Jews from Eastern Europe immigrated to America, many of them fleeing pogroms and the difficult economic conditions which were widespread in much of Eastern Europe during this time.
-Pogroms in the Russian Empire prompted waves of Jewish immigrants after 1881.
 Jews, along with many Eastern and Southern European immigrants, came to work the country's growing mines and factories.
 Many Americans distrusted these Jewish immigrants.

 Between 1900 and 1924, approximately 1.75 million Jews immigrated to America's shores, the bulk from Eastern Europe.
 Whereas before 1900, American Jews never amounted even to 1 percent of America's total population, by 1930 Jews formed about 3.5 percent.
 This dramatic increase, combined with the upward mobility of some Jews, contributed to a resurgence of antisemitism.

 As the European immigration swelled the Jewish population of the United States, there developed a growing sense of Jews as different.
 Indeed, the United States government's Census Bureau classified Jews as their own race, Hebrews, and a 1909 effort led by Simon Wolf to remove Hebrew as a race through a Congressional bill failed.
 Jerome Chanes attributes this perception on the fact that Jews were concentrated in a small number of occupations: they were perceived as being mostly clothing manufacturers, shopkeepers and department store owners.
 He notes that so-called "German Jews" (who in reality came not just from Germany but from Austria-Hungary and other countries as well) found themselves increasingly segregated by a widespread social antisemitism that became even more prevalent in the twentieth century and which persists in vestigial form even today.